hugary1995/raccoon/doc/content/source/materials/KLRNucleationMicroForce.md

 \hat{F}^{l_0}(I_1,J_2)=\frac{J_2}{\mu}+\frac{I_1^2}{9\kappa}-c_e(I_1,J_2;l_0)-\frac{3G_c}{8l_0}=0,
 \end{equation}

 defined in terms of the critical tensile strength $\sigma_{ts}$ and the critical compressive strength $\sigma_{cs}$.
-Other locations on the surface approach to the Drucker-Prager criterion [!cite](https://www.jstor.org/stable/43633942) as the phase-field regularization length approaches zero:
+Other locations on the surface approach to the Drucker-Prager criterion from [!cite](Drucker-Prager) as the phase-field regularization length approaches zero:

 \begin{equation}
     \hat{F}(I_1,J_2)